Skip to content

 • Typical Setup: Start with 3 shards, auto-split and rebalance as data grows

-MongoDB Sharding Architecture:
+MongoDB Sharding Architecture

 Cassandra (Hash Partitioning)